KohlbacherLab/dnpm-dip-deployment/README.md

 This case is similar to the above one: the "peer-to-peer API" is not directly exposed to incoming requests from the broker, but reached indirectly via Samply Beam Connect, so the mutual TLS check might be discarded altogether.

-In addition, the _forward_ proxy for mutual TLS with the upstream "Broker server" is also not required, so you would also remove `.../sites-enabled/forward-proxy.conf` and adapt the base URL in the backend's connector configuration (see below) to point to Samply Beam Connect.

 ##### ETL API
 ---------